 Between the projectile human vomit, steaming dog feces and explosive python diarrhea, it’s difficult to see at first how smart and sweet and soulful a film is Gentlemen Broncos.

 The third feature from Jared and Jerusha Hess, the director and cowriters respectively of the divisive Napoleon Dynamite and Nacho Libre, Gentlemen Broncos was taken for a rough ride by critics, and it was bucked from theaters before a wide release.
-One of the late, great Roger Ebert’s tenets of film criticism is to judge a movie for what it is, not for what it is not; Gentlemen Broncos could have followed several paths, many already well tread, and the Hesses caught hell for venturing off-trail.
-Ebert, incidentally, was not a fan of Gentlemen Broncos, though he was at least willing to admit it as “a film I don’t even begin to get” rather than one that simply did not explore the obvious themes suggested by its premise.
+One of the tenets of criticism is to judge a work for what it is, not for what it is not; the story Gentlemen Broncos tells could have followed several paths, many already well tread, and the Hesses caught hell for venturing off-trail, for exploring themes its premise does not overtly suggest.

 My better half, who counts among his favorite movies Ernest Scared Stupid and the Chuck Norris vehicle The Octagon (niin-jaa…), recently forced me to watch Gentlemen Broncos, assuring hilarity and great characters and multiple layers.
 You can understand my skepticism.